ponylang/ponyc/README.md

 To compile Pony using LLVM sources on Linux add `-f Makefile-lib-llvm` to any of the examples below.
 For instance on Ubuntu the standard command line is simply `make`, to build ponyc using LLVM from sources the command line is `make -f Makefile-lib-llvm`.
 Alternatively you can create a symlink from Makefile to Makefile-lib-llvm, `ln -sf Makefile-lib-llvm Makefile`, and no changes would be needed to the commands.
 You can specify `llvm_proj=llvm-6.0.0` on the command line and those sources will be used.
 For example `make -f Makefile-lib-llvm llvm_proj=llvm-6.0.0`.

-Typically you only need to build the LLVM sources once so the `make clean` target does not cause the LLVM sources to be rebuilt.
+Typically you only need to build the LLVM sources once, as the `make clean` target does not cause the LLVM sources to be rebuilt.
 To rebuild everything use `make -f Makefile-lib-llvm clean-all && `make -f Makefile-lib-llvm`.
 There is also a distclean target, `make -f Makefle-lib-llvm distclean`, which will remove the llvm sources and they will be retrieved from the ponylang/llvm repo.

-NOTE: If LLVM version < 5.0.0 is used, cpu feature `avx512f` is diabled automagically to avoid [LLVM bug 30542](https://bugs.llvm.org/show_bug.cgi?id=30542) otherwise the compiler crashes during the optimization phase.
+NOTE: If LLVM version < 5.0.0 is used, cpu feature `avx512f` is disabled automagically to avoid [LLVM bug 30542](https://bugs.llvm.org/show_bug.cgi?id=30542) otherwise the compiler crashes during the optimization phase.

 ## Building on Linux

-Get Pony-Sources from Github (More Information about Set Up Git https://help.github.com/articles/set-up-git/ ):
+Get the pony source from GitHub (For information on setting up Git, see https://help.github.com/articles/set-up-git/):
 ```bash
 sudo apt install git
 git clone git://github.com/ponylang/ponyc